The biggest weight loss mistake is treating every workout like a punishment session.

 - Resting stress feeling elevated?

 If yes to multiple items, reduce volume for one week.
+For a complete breakdown, see our overtraining guide.

 You can track this quickly in the LoadMuscle app.